J. Cassell, MD, M.A.C.P.

 Phone: (917) 365-5639

 I retired from the active practice of internal medicine in 1998 after

-from Columbia University also in 1950 and my M.D. from New York University College
+Columbia University also in 1950 and my M.D. from New York University College

 of Medicine in 1954.
-I did my postgraduate training in Internal
+I did my postgraduate training in Internal Medicine on

-I started doing research and writing extensively on the health effects of air
+started doing research and writing extensively on the health effects of air

 pollution which continued for several years.
 I have been on the faculty of

 I was born, raised, and educated in New York City.
 I have loved medicine,